LouisDesdoigts/dLux/docs/tutorials/introductory/overview.md

 )
 psf = optics.propagate(wavels)

-# Get out aperture aberrations for plotting
+# Get our aperture aberrations for plotting
 aberrations = optics.aberrations.eval_basis()

 # Print the new object